All Ways Maui'd

 Maui is the best!
 We have an ideal climate year round, with temperatures varying

-only about ten degrees from winter to summer - from the low 80's to the low 90's.
+"about" 20-degrees between winter and summer - from the low 70's to the low 90's

 (It's never broken 100-degrees here, and the coolest temperature on record - at